silexlabs/Silex/packages/silex-lib/readme.md

 ### Available commands

-When debuging these npm scripts can be used with npm (they are defined in the file [package.json](./package.json))
+If you develop or debug Silex, these npm scripts can be used with npm (they are defined in the file [package.json](./package.json))

 * `$ npm run start` will start the server
-* `$ npm run build` will build everything
-* `$ npm run build:css` will build only the css files with less
+* `$ npm run build:debug` will build the client side of Silex (html, css and js), with several little things enabled for debug, [see the App class](./src/js/app.js)
-* `$ npm run build:html` will build only the html files with jade
-* `$ npm run build:js` will build only the client side js files with google closure
+* `$ npm run build:release` will build the client side of Silex (html, css and js), ready for production
-* `$ npm run build:server` will build only check that the server scripts are correct
+* `$ npm run build:server` this only check that the server scripts are correct
-* `$ npm run watch:css` will watch the css source folder and rebuild when a file changes
-* `$ npm run watch:html` will watch the html source folder and rebuild when a file changes
-* `$ npm run watch:js` will watch the client side js source folder and rebuild when a file changes
+* `$ npm run watch:client` will watch the html, js and css source folders and rebuild when a file changes
 * `$ npm run watch:server` will watch the server source folder and rebuild when a file changes
-* `$ npm run watch:client` will watch the html, js and css source folders and rebuild when a file changes
-* `$ npm run lint:js` will lint the client side js files
-* `$ npm run lint:server` will lint the server files
-* `$ npm run fix:js` will fix the client side js files with google closure fix tool

 ##dependencies